-- (ii) It is agreed that, when an employee is eligible for and receives approval of a claim by the Workplace Safety & Insurance Board, the employee is entitled to one hundred percent (100%) of their usual wages and benefits from the day the accident occurred, for the duration of the employee's absence from work without deduction from sick leave credits. - (b) Where an employee receives workers' benefits as determined by the Workplace Safety and Insurance Board, such payments shall be directed to the Board. - (c) The denial of workers' benefits does not preclude the use of sick leave as determined by the collective agreement.
+- (ii) It is agreed that, when an employee is eligible for and receives approval of a claim by WSIB, the employee is entitled to one hundred percent (100%) of their usual wages and benefits from the day the accident occurred, for the duration of the employee's absence from work without deduction from sick leave credits. - (b) Where an employee receives workers' benefits as determined by WSIB, such payments shall be directed to the Board.

+(c) The denial of workers' benefits does not preclude the use of sick leave as determined by the collective agreement.